nivedithaASHI/sample-project-management/README.md

 # **How to run**

-1.install python 3.x.
+1. Install python 3.x.

-2.download or clone this repository.
+2. Download or clone this repository.

-3.open terminal and navigate to the project folder.
+3. Open terminal and navigate to the project folder.

-4.run the script.
+4. Run the script.

-**Tools/Libraries Used**
+# **Tools/Libraries Used**

 python 3.x.